mattsah/progress.is-by.us/common/docs/basics/02-nano-core.md

 #### Creating a Configuration

-You can create a configuring by returning it from any PHP file located in an environment directory.
+You can create a configuring by using the `Affinity\Config::create()` method and returning it from any PHP file located in a configuration directory.
 For example, let's imagine adding the following to `config/default/test.php`:

 ```php
 return Affinity\Config::create([